olinic/CornerStone/README.md

 ## Usage

 By using CornerStone, you agree to the usage terms dictated by each Bible API.
-While CornerStone provides mechanisms to help comply with API usage terms, CornerStone is not held liable for misuse.
+While CornerStone provides mechanisms to help comply with API usage terms, CornerStone is liable for misuse.

 Be sure to
 * provide the copyright text each time you display verses
-* if your app charges money, check with each API's terms first
+* if your app charges money, check with each API's terms first.
+CornerStone allows you to choose which APIs you want to use if your application does not meet the terms.

 ## More About CornerStone
 ### Developed in TypeScript